By the AAEP

 Chemical control methods are effective in reducing host exposure to ticks, especially when appropriate chemicals are applied at times and locations that will have the greatest impact on developmental stages of the tick, either on or off the host.
 The most common compounds used in areawide control are carbamate insecticides, natural pyrethrins and synthetic pyrethrins (often called pyrethroids).

-In the U.S, it appears that EP agents have been spread by less than optimal hygiene practices that have resulted in the transfer of blood from an infected horse to another horse.
-This can be avoided by never reusing needles or syringes and by being certain that dental and tattoo equipment is thoroughly sanitized between horses and that all surgical instruments are sterilized prior to use.
-In addition, any horse to be used as a blood donor should be tested for EP.
+In the U.S, EP agents have been spread more commonly by unhygienic practices that have resulted in the transfer of blood from an infected horse to another horse.
+This can be avoided by never reusing needles or syringes, by being certain that dental and tattoo equipment is thoroughly sanitized between horses, and that all surgical instruments and intravenous administration sets are sterilized prior to use.
+In addition, any horse intended to be used as a blood donor should be tested and be negative for EP.

 7. Where on my horse should I examine for ticks?